ROGUE-JCTD/django-fulcrum/README.md

     }
 ```

+#### UPLOAD_TO_GEOGIG: (Optional)
+Determines if data will be uploaded to a Geogig repo.
+This should only be set to True if you are using Geoshape with a Geogig repo.
+By default this will be set to false.
+Example: `UPLOAD_TO_GEOGIG = True`

 #### FULCRUM_API_KEYS: (Optional)
 The API key which allows the application access to the data in your Fulcrum account.
 Example: `FULCRUM_API_KEY= ['xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx']`